-37. Description of the procedures and criteria applicable to the supervisory board to hire additional services to be rendered by the external auditor
+37. Description of the procedures and criteria applicable to the supervisory body to hire additional services to be rendered by the external auditor

 The Company's External Auditor has been the company PricewaterhouseCoopers & Associados, SROC, SA (PwC) since the 2010 financial period.
-The change in the External Auditors was a consequence of a market consultation that year, which was the object of analysis and assessment by the Supervisory Board.
+The change in the External Auditor was a consequence of a market consultation that year, which was analysed and assessed by the Supervisory Board.

-Services falling outside the statutory and external audit scope requested by Martifer Group companies to the External Auditor and other entities belonging to the same company, in 2018, did not represent relevant amounts.
-The Supervisory Board approved the contracting of services outside the scope of the statutory and external audit to be rendered by the External Auditor, considering that these services, do not impair the External Auditors' independence in addition to not exceeding a relative weight above 30% of the total services rendered to the Company.
+Services falling outside the statutory and external audit scope requested by Martifer Group companies to the External Auditor and to other entities belonging to the same company, in 2019, did not represent relevant amounts.
+The Supervisory Board approved the service contracting outside the scope of the statutory and external audit to be rendered by the External Auditor, considering that these services do not impair the External Auditors' independence, in addition to not exceeding a relative weight above 30% of the total services rendered to the Company.